 Browse by Medical Category

-The Department of Obstetrics & Gynecology at Massachusetts General Hospital began as the Vincent Memorial Hospital, which was dedicated to the care of women in Boston.
+The Department of Obstetrics & Gynecology at Massachusetts General Hospital began as the Vincent Memorial Hospital, a freestanding hospital dedicated to the care of women in Boston which is known today as the Vincent Memorial Hospital Foundation.

 The Vincent Memorial Hospital (VMH) was founded in 1891 by the friends of Mary Ann Vincent as a memorial to the generous Boston actress.
 This hospital, dedicated to the care of sick and impoverished women, was originally located at 44 Chambers Street in Boston.
 It quickly outgrew its initial 12-bed capacity and moved in 1908 to larger quarters on South Huntington Avenue.